Frequently asked questions

 Who will I talk to when I call the Animal Poisons Centre?

-The Animal Poisons Centre is staffed by Specialists in Poisons Information and specialist Veterinarians.
+The Animal Poisons Centre is staffed by experienced ECC Veterinarians and Poisons Specialist Pharmacists.
 All clinical staff employed at the service have in-depth knowledge and experience in treating poisoned patients.
-All clinical guidelines are ratified by our board-certified Veterinary Emergency and Critical Care Specialist.

 What constitutes a ‘case’?